Latest posts by Aran Davies (see all)

 A player or another developer can come up with a great idea to enhance a game.
 If the community agrees, the enhancements will be made.

-I will explain these dynamics of the blockchain ecosystem with a non-gaming example, namely, ’Segregated Witness‘ (SegWit) implementation in Bitcoin.
+I will explain these dynamics of the blockchain ecosystem with a non-gaming example, namely, the ’Segregated Witness‘ (SegWit) implementation in Bitcoin.
 No one owns Bitcoin centrally.
 When Bitcoin faced scalability issues due to the POW consensus algorithm, Peter Wiulle, a developer, presented the SegWit idea.
 It was implemented after the Bitcoin community agreed, resulting in lower Bitcoin transaction fees.

 SegWit was a deeply technical idea, hence it needed a developer to formulate what is SegWit?”.